 Control No Matter Where You Go

-With a smart thermostat, you can use your phone or tablet like a remote control.
+With a smart thermostat, you can use your phone or tablet as a remote control.
 No matter where you are in the home, you can turn the system off or on and make adjustments to the temperature setting.
 Since this is a feature that operates over the internet, you can also control your home heating and cooling even when you are not at home.

-Along with more convenient controls on your phone or tablet, many smart home security systems and thermostats are compatible with digital voice assistants like Amazon Echo and Google Home.
+Along with more convenient controls on your phone or tablet, many smart home security and alarm systems and thermostats are compatible with digital voice assistants like Amazon Echo and Google Home.
 With one of these devices connected to the system, you could manage your thermostat with simple voice commands.

 Protect Against Freezing Pipes